Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations

-They also show the existence of compilations for all graphs and give an algorithm called \emph{\textsc{union-of-stars}} that gives a specific sequence of \hising pulses and bit flips for a given graph.
+They also show the existence of compilations for all graphs and give a polynomial-time algorithm called \unionofstars\ that gives a specific sequence of \hising pulses and bit flips for a given graph.
 Their construction observes that an unweighted star graph can be compiled using $4$ pulses.
 By Lemma \ref{lem: star-decomposition}, this implies that an unweighted graph on $n$ vertices can be compiled using at most $4(n - 1)$ pulses, or $\nHising(G) \le 4(n - 1)$.
-Further, since any single edge is also a star graphs, they decompose any weighted graph with $m$ edges into its edges, and obtain $\nTotal(G) \le 4m$.
-By combining redundant pulses, they further reduce these numbers to $3(n - 1) + 1$ and $3m + 1$ respectively: \begin{theorem}[\cite{rajakumar_generating_2022} Theorems 5, 6] $\nHising(G) \le 3n - 2$ for an unweighted graph and $\nHising(G) \le 3m + 1$ for a weighted graph. \end{theorem}
+Further, since any single edge is also a star graph, they decompose any weighted graph with $m$ edges into its edges, and obtain $\nTotal(G) \le 4m$.
+By combining redundant pulses, they improve these numbers to $3(n - 1) + 1$ and $3m + 1$ respectively: \begin{theorem}[\cite{rajakumar_generating_2022}, Theorems 5, 6] $\nHising(G) \le 3n - 2$ for an unweighted graph and $\nHising(G) \le 3m + 1$ for a weighted graph. \end{theorem}

 The following result for $\nTotal$ is implicit in their construction: